Pre-Service Firefighter Education and Training

 - The student is expected to apply theory and skills to practice in a safe competent manner in accordance with the current National Fire Protection Association (NFPA) standards and current professional practice guidelines within all lab and simulation settings.

-- Regular participation is mandatory to achieve a "pass" in both theory and lab classes.
+- Regular participation is essential for achieving a "pass" in both theory and lab classes.

 - The student is encouraged to maintain mental and physical health throughout the program, consistent with Fire practice requirements.
 A range of College resources are available to help and support students to be physically and mentally healthy.